utdata/icj-class/final/final.md

 Everything should look beautiful and be functional.
 Any additional content beyond that provided in the data can be pulled from Wikipedia, but include text that explains the source.

+### Index page

+The the index should have:

+- A short description of the band.
+You can get this from Wikipedia or other public sources, but please source it properly (i.e. give credit and link back).
+- A list of the original members with links to their detail pages.
+Use a Nunjucks loop using the data provided to write efficient code.
+One option might be to use the Bootstrap [Cards](https://getbootstrap.com/docs/4.1/components/card/) object with their image, name and url.
+- A listing of all of Queen's studio albums built from the the data/images provided.
+You could do this a number of ways, using cards, the Bootstrap [Media List](https://getbootstrap.com/docs/4.1/layout/media-object/#media-list) or your own HTML design as long as you use the images and data in a Nunjucks "for" loop, similar to the lesson we used in class.

+### Detail pages

+Each band member page should extend a detail layout.

+Be sure to read the **very important note below** about how to filter data to use just one row of an array.

+The layout should have:

+- Two columns that stack on mobile but become two columns at `sm` and wider.
+- In those two columns, you should have (all from data provided):
+  - Photo of the band member
+  - Headline of their name
+  - Bio information (birthdate, etc.)
+  - Narrative about the member

+You can design or organize the above however you wish.

 ## Assets available

 To save you time, I've collected a series of images and JSON data about the band members and discography.
 I've supplied more images than necessary so you can choose ones you like.

 Available for you to use:

-- A [data.json](data.json) file with: A "members" array about band members and A "discography" array for the list of albums.
-Put this in `src/njk/data/data.json`.
 - A [collection photos](img.zip) divided into three parts.
 Band photos, band members, and album covers.
 Put these inside your `src/img/` folder.
 Remember to restart gulp after installing the photos.
+- A [queen.json](queen.json?raw=true) file with: A "members" array about band members and A "discography" array for the list of albums.
+Put this in `src/njk/data/queen.json`.
+- A [tourdates.json](tourdates.json?raw=true) file for the extra credit option explained below.

 ### Members data